michaelding123/BSE_Template_Portfolio/index.md

 # Third Milestone

 My final milestone is having the mobile phone app remote control the robot arm.
 I connected all of the servo motors to the ESP32 and removed them from the Arduino since the ESP32 supports Bluetooth, allowing me to control the motors with my phone.
-I then implemented my code from the first milestone, except for the that values are  being sent from the user through Bluetooth instead of through the serial monitor.
+While the Arduino supports Bluetooth, it requires a separate module, and the ESP32 has Bluetooth embedded within the microcontroller itself, increasing convenience without sacrificing any functionality.
+I then implemented my code from the first milestone, except that values are being sent from the user through Bluetooth instead of through the serial monitor.

 Here is a diagram of a servo motor and a 6V battery pack connected to an ESP32 with a breadboard and wires.